axelmagn/django-serializers/README.md

 ## DumpDataSerializer

 `DumpDataSerializer` may be used to serialize Django model instances and querysets into the existing `dumpdata` format.

 # Changelog

+### 0.5.0

+* Backwards compatible with existing serialization and passing Django's serializer tests.

 ### 0.4.0